dannyvanderpol/php_web_framework/docs/template_values.md

 ```

 The `{LINK_ROOT}` will be replaced with the web location of your project.
-Let's say your are working on local host and your project is in a sub folder called 'my_project',
+Let's say your are working on localhost and your project is in a sub folder called 'my_project',
 the link will be this:

 ```